You should have conda and the ArcGIS API for Python installed on your system. If you don't, please see the Install and set up guide for instructions.

 When you create conda environments, you create physical directories that isolate the specific Python interpreter and packages you install into the environment.
 This allows you to create multiple environments that can have different versions of software, including Python.
 You can easily create new environments and then switch between them without affecting other environments.
 For detailed explanation and instructions, see the conda documentation on Managing environments.

-After the installation, you will have 2 conda environments on your system:
+After the installation of ArcGIS Pro, the bundled conda will have 2 conda environments on your system:

 This environment contains Python and the arcgispro package, including all the ArcPy functionality.